 microbenchmark library to compare the read times in 10 rounds for the following methods:

 And the winner is…

 feather!
 However, using

 feather requires prior conversion of the file to the feather format.

-readRDS can improve performance (second and third place in terms of speed) and has an added benefit of storing smaller/compressed file.
-In both cases you will first have to convert your file to the proper format.
+readRDS can improve performance (second and third place in terms of speed) and has an added benefit of storing a smaller/compressed file.
+In both cases it is necessary to first convert the file to the proper format.

 fread significantly beats

 read.csv, and thus is the best option to read a

 Ultimately, we chose to work with

 feather conversion process is quick and we did not have a strict limitation on storage space in which case either the